mkhon/zfs-vm/README.md

 	@zfs-vm:streamline:version

-where streamline is a VM/container filesystem image name and version is a number that identifies the snapshot version.
+where streamline is a VM/container filesystem name and version is a number that identifies the snapshot version.

 Examples: